North Shore Cheetahs

 The North Shore Cheetahs are a football club and a member of the Quebec Bantam Football League (QBFL).
 They were founded in 2006 after a proposal was accepted at the QBFL's AGM (Annual General Meeting).
 The proposed system has both the Cheetahs and the North Shore Lions holding a joint winter evaluation camp.
-Throughout the camp, the Lions take the more "polished" players and the Cheetahs (Competing in a lower division) take the rest.
-They are a developmental team and the next year, the players have the rights to try out for the Lions once again.
+Throughout the camp, the Lions take the more "polished" players and the Cheetahs (competing in a lower division) take the rest.
+They are a developmental team and the next year, the players are able to try out for the Lions once again.